wso2/carbon-maven-plugins/README.md

  MANDATORY property.
  Example: `<destination>/home/Carbon/wso2carbon-4.4.0/repository/components</destination>`

-* `runtime`: Which runtime in the destination from where you need to uninstall the features.
+* `runtime`: the runtime in the destination from where you need to uninstall the features.

  MANDATORY property.
  Example: `<runtime>default</runtime>`.